You are here

 - Accessing sensitive data remotely from home or public machines

 - Storing sensitive data on a work PC

 - Storing sensitive data on a Cloud service

-- The University's Policy on the storage, transmission and use of personal data and sensitive business information out with the University computing environment.
+- The University's Policy on taking sensitive information and personal data outside the secure computing environment.

-- The Information Commissioner's guidance on what security measures you should take when handling sensitive data.
+- The Information Commissioner's guidance on data protection.

-- Guidance from IS on managing, sharing and preserving research data
+- Guidance from IS on sharing and preserving research data